emrgnt-cmplxty/automata/README.md

 automata run-code-embedding

 # "L1" docs are the docstrings written into the code
+# "L2" docs are generated from the L1 docs + symbol context
+# "L3" docs are generated from the L2 docs + symbol context

 # Build and embed the L2 docs
 automata run-doc-embedding-l2